Siddharth1698/Data-Analyst-Nanodegree/README.md

 Udacity data analyst nanodegree program.

-It has multiple projects related to this course.
+It has multiple projects related to this courses.